 Big Brothers Big Sisters is a nationally acclaimed program matching hundreds of children from single-parent families to caring adult role models.
 Volunteers spend an average of nine hours each month with their Little Brother or Sister.
 The program also welcomes couples or groups wishing to volunteer.
 Together, these matches share quality recreational time, and many form life-long friendships.

-A study released by Big Brothers Big Sisters (BBBS) National Headquarters found that adults mentored as children through are more likely than peers with similar backgrounds but who were not involved in the program to have a four-year college degree, household incomes of $75,000 or greater and strong relationships with their spouses, children and friends.
+A study released by Big Brothers Big Sisters (BBBS) National Headquarters found that adults mentored as children are more likely than peers with similar backgrounds but who were not involved in the program to have a four-year college degree, household incomes of $75,000 or greater and strong relationships with their spouses, children and friends.

 Every day Big Brothers and Big Sisters of Carolina Youth Development Center works to bring the magic of positive adult role models into the lives of children.
 It’s a proven program that has helped over 8,000 area children since the program’s inception in 1976.